 My faculty page is here and I can be reached by email at rovinski AT nyu DOT edu.

-My broad research vision is that Moore’s law is ending, so architectures and systems will have to evolve in order to pick up the slack.
+My broad research vision is that Moore’s Law is ending, so architectures and systems will have to evolve in order to pick up the slack.
 More often than not, this means specializing hardware for emerging applications and integrating solutions from across the hardware/software stack.
 Developing hardware accelerators has shown me that one of the biggest challenges facing hardware acceleration is integration with system-on-chips (SoCs).
-My work addresses this challenge by creating tools and methodologies that can reduce engineering time and effort to create complex SoCs.
+My work addresses this challenge by creating tools, methodologies, and accelerators which can reduce engineering time and effort to create complex SoCs.
 Check out my publications for a list of my recent work.

 This course is designed to give a broad overview of computer engineering to ambitious freshman.
 It covers the basics of computer hardware, including CMOS transistors, digital gates, small/medium-scale devices, and control and data paths.
 The course also covers the basics of low-level programming via assembly, such as ISAs, I/O interfaces, and drivers.
 The second half of the course is an open-ended project for groups to work in teams to create a microcontroller-based toy.
 It’s always very interesting to see the ideas students come up with!